 Moya has been the Senior Curator of Migration and Cultural Diversity in the Humanities Department at Museum Victoria since 1995.
 She has curated and co-curated numerous exhibitions at the Immigration Museum and Melbourne Museum, including the watershed Identity: yours mine, ours and continues to develop, document and make accessible online the museum's ever growing migration collection.
 She co-convened the cross-agency symposium ‘Racism: can we talk?’ at the Immigration Museum in 2012 [proceedings published in 2013] and 2014.
 She has delivered many conference papers in Australia, the UK, Sweden and Taiwan on representing migration histories in museums.
 Moya is particularly interested in the role of memory and material culture in interpreting history, gender perspectives in history, and the challenges in representing diverse migration narratives and challenging contemporary issues in museum collections and exhibitions.

 During her career, Moya has been a committee member, vice president and president of Museums Australia Victoria, a member of the Museums Australia Victoria Regional Exhibitions Touring Initiative committee, Treasurer of the Museums Australia Historians National Network, and a member of the organising committee for the 2011 Oral History Association Victoria conference.
 She is currently an Honorary Fellow, School of Historical and Philosophical Studies, University of Melbourne and Co-Exhibition Review Editor for Australian Historical Studies Journal.

 PhD (conferred 2009).
 Glory Boxes: Femininity, Domestic Consumption and Material Culture in Australia, 1930-1960.
 The Australian Centre, School of Historical Studies, The University of Melbourne.

-Moya is participating as a partner investigator in an Australian Research Council funded project ‘Using museums to counter racism and increase acceptance of diversity among young people’ with Deakin University and the University of Melbourne, 2012-2015.
-This project will determine how museum programs can reduce racism and increase acceptance of diversity among high school students and their teachers, with particular reference to the Immigration Museum’s Identity: yours, mine, ours exhibition.
+Moya participated as a Partner Investigator in an Australian Research Council funded project, “Using museums to counter racism and increase acceptance of diversity among young people”, with Deakin University and the University of Melbourne, 2012-2015.
+Findings will be soon released to reveal how museum programs can reduce racism and increase acceptance of diversity among high school students and their teachers, with particular reference to the Immigration Museum’s Identity: yours, mine, ours exhibition.